dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### Bisimilarity and Coinduction

 Let us briefly introduce a notion of equality between formal languages that will be useful soon.
-A binary relation `R` between languages is called a *[bisimulation](https://en.wikipedia.org/wiki/Bisimulation),* if for any two languages `L1`, `L2` related by `R` the following holds: i) `L1` contains the empty word iff `L2` does; and ii) for any `a: A` the derivatives `L1.delta(a)` and `L2.delta(a)` are again related by `R`.
+A binary relation `R` between languages is called a *[bisimulation](https://en.wikipedia.org/wiki/Bisimulation),* if for any two languages `L1`, `L2` related by `R` the following holds: i) `L1` contains the empty word iff `L2` does; and ii) for any `a: A`, the derivatives `L1.delta(a)` and `L2.delta(a)` are again related by `R`.
 As it turns out, the union of two bisimulations is again a bisimulation.
 In consequence, one can combine all possible bisimulations into a single relation: the *greatest* bisimulation.
 In Dafny, we can formalise the latter as a [`greatest predicate`](https://dafny.org/latest/DafnyRef/DafnyRef#sec-copredicates):

 ```
 greatest predicate Bisimilar<A(!new)>[nat](L1: Lang, L2: Lang) {